QBladeOcean/QBladeOceanDocs/docs/source/src/user/windfield/windfield.rst

 If an unsteady simulation is being carried out, it is necessary to define the wind field.
 This provides important information for the calculation of aerodynamic quantities.
-Three types of wind field can be specified for use in QBlade.
+Three types of wind fields can be generated for use in QBlade.
 These are described individually below.

 Uniform Wind Field
 ------------------
-In the case of a uniform wind field, this is specified directly within the *Wind Input Type* pane of the turbine simulation dialogue, shown in :numref:`fig-wind-pane` (see :doc:`../simulation/simulation`).
+A uniform wind field is specified directly within the *Wind Input Type* of the turbine simulation dialogue, shown in :numref:`fig-wind-pane` (see :doc:`../simulation/simulation`).
-The necessary input parameters including velocity, velocity and horizontal inflow angle and directional shear are defined here.
+The necessary input parameters including velocity, horizontal inflow angle and directional shear are defined here.
 In the case that the atmospheric boundary layer is to be modelled, this can be selected with the wind shear type radio button.
 The corresponding shear parameters can then by specified (see :doc:`../../theory/environment/wind/wind`).